 Strength and Endurance Enhancement

 Carrying an extra weight when exercising requires more strength because it saps your energy reservoirs.
-As you add more and more weight, your muscles adapt gradually towards the higher weight and this helps in building strength and muscular endurance.
+As you add more and more weight, your muscles adapt gradually towards the higher weight, and this helps in building strength and muscular endurance.
 This is proven through a study done by the Texas Tech University.
 It was found that the select group which supplemented their resistant training using weight vests had better results overall.

 CrossFit is all about varied functional movements done at high intensity.
 Human body systems usually adapt to certain movements over a period of time.
 The adaptation can be positive or negative.
 Weight vests help in introducing variations your body system isn’t prepared for.
 Because of this, the system is thrown off leading to an increase in gains and progress.

 Other benefits include increased bone mass which makes your musculoskeletal system stronger and denser to withstand extra loads.
-Because of the cost of a weight vest, you may not incorporate it in your CrossFit home workouts, but you can always get it in the box.
+Because of the cost of a weight vest, you may not incorporate it into your CrossFit home workouts, but you can always get it in the box.